CK-Repo/PropineInterview/TestCases.md

 - Should not allow multiple zeros before a decimal mark
 - Should not allow a zero before another digit of input
 - Should not allow a double negation

+# Edge Cases
+- Result is not Correct if enter First number more than 16 digit and Second number can be anythig from 1 to >16 digit
+- Result is not Correct if enter Second number more than 16 digit and First number can be anythig from 1 to >16 digit
+- should give the correct result when user enters space or text or special characters in the fields -